cnio-bu/bollito/README.md

 | **gene_names** (10x only) 	| tsv file containing one gene name per row.                                                                                                                                                      	|
 | **metadata** (optional) 	| tsv file with two or more columns.
 First column corresponds to each cell name specified in *cell_names.tsv* and the rest are metadata variables.
 First row indicates the metadata variable name.       |

-An [example file](https://gitlab.com/bu_cnio/bollito/-/blob/master/units-example_matrices.tsv) is included in the repository.

 #### c. config.yaml

 This is the pipeline configuration file, where you can tune all the available parameters to customise your single-cell analysis.

-The [example file](https://gitlab.com/bu_cnio/bollito/-/blob/master/config_example.yaml) features extensive inline documentation.
+The example file ([config-example.yaml](https://gitlab.com/bu_cnio/bollito/-/blob/master/config-example.yaml)) features extensive inline documentation.

 Here are some of the main available parameters:

 |**Parameter** | **Description** |